Invivoo/workshops/spring-boot/README.md

 </dependencies>
 ```

-The Spring Boot core features will be avaiable to your application by declaring any of the Spring Boot starter dependencies.
+The Spring Boot core features will be available to your application by declaring any of the Spring Boot starter dependencies.

 ### Bootstrap your application

 Spring Boot is mainly about annotations.
-Sorry for the likes would still holds on to old XML configuration.
+Sorry for the likes  who still holds on to old XML configuration.
 Starting a Spring Boot Application requires that you execute the
 **org.springframework.boot.SpringApplication.run(...)** method from anywhere.
 My advice is to call it directly from a static main method